wsbf/wsbf.net/README.md

 Pull this repository into `/var/www/dev` and run `npm install` to deploy `dev.wsbf.net`.
 Run `npm run build` to copy the necessary files into `/var/www/wsbf` and deploy `wsbf.net`.

-## Development
+## Contributing

-I'm still trying to learn the best practices for code collaboration on Github, so for now I follow these steps during each development session:

-1. Pull the latest commits from Github into your local environment (`git pull origin master`).
-Always pull __before__ you make any changes to your working tree so that you don't have any conflicts.
-2. Develop.
-3. Test your changes with `npm run lint` and `npm test`.
-4. Commit your changes and push them to Github (`git push -u origin master`).

-Alternatively you can fork this repository, pull and push whenever you want, and then make a pull request here when you're ready.
-I don't know much about pull requests yet.

-For server-side development (working on the PHP scripts), you'll need to develop on the web server so that you can test your changes on `dev.wsbf.net` before you commit.
-In the future, if we can develop a test suite for server scripts that mocks the database and other PHP services then we might be able to develop the PHP scripts locally with confidence.
-For now, just use the above process on the web server and use your web browser to test your changes.
+- Fork this repository
+- Develop, push your changes to your fork
+- Create a Pull Request in this repository with your changes

+Currently, server-side development (PHP scripts) must be done on the web server because I don't have a test suite in place to mock the database and other PHP services.

 ## TODO